ibm-cloud-docs/power-iaas/network-architecture-WIP.md

 ## Private IPsec connection
 {: #private-ipsec}

-You can use the **IBM Cloud IPsec VPN** service to connect into your existing IBM Cloud network.
-Inside the IBM Cloud network, you can use the IBM Cloud VRA to connect to your Power Systems Virtual Server instance.
-As a part of this networking scenario, there is a GRE tunnel between a switch inside the Power colo and the edge gateway inside the IBM Cloud.
+You can use IBM Cloud VRA to provide site to site IPSec VPN connectivity.
+As a part of this networking scenario, there is a GRE tunnel between a virtual router inside the Power IaaS and the edge gateway (VRA) inside the IBM Cloud.
 For a complete tutorial on site-to-site VPN connectivity, see [IBM Power Virtual Server Virtual Private Network Connectivity](https://cloud.ibm.com/media/docs/downloads/power-iaas-tutorials/PowerVS_VPN_Tutorial_v1.pdf){: new_window}{: external}.

   ![Power Systems Virtual Server private IPsec connection](./images/Private-IPSec-VPN+DL+EdgeGW.png "Power Systems Virtual Server private IPsec connection"){: caption="Figure 2.
 Power Systems Virtual Server private IPSec connection" caption-side="bottom"}